-In the current year, average securities borrowed balances decreased 13%, to \$3.7 billion and average securities loaned balances increased 91%, to \$10.9 billion, compared to the prior year.
-Net interest earned from securities lending is affected by the level of demand for securities positions held by our customers that investors were looking to sell short.
-During the current year, net interest earned from securities lending transactions increased \$225 million, or 66%, compared to the prior year, as we were able to satisfy investor demand for more of the hard-to-borrow securities needed to cover short positions.
+In the current year, average securities borrowed balances increased 8%, to \$4.0 billion, and average securities loaned balances decreased 7%, to \$10.1 billion, compared to the prior year.
+Net interest earned from securities lending is affected by the level of demand for securities positions held by our customers that investors are looking to sell short.
+During the current year, net interest earned from securities lending transactions decreased \$155 million, or 27%, compared to the prior year.
+Securities lending opportunities maintained a strong pace during the current year, despite fewer opportunities than the prior year.
+However, the rise in benchmark interest rates rise has shifted the interest reported as generated by lending securities to interest income on segregated cash (see further explanation below).
 It should be noted that securities lending transactions entered into to support customer activity may produce interest income (expense) that is offset by interest expense (income) related to customer balances.